jamaaldev/jamaalhassan/README.md

  ## This Netflex_clone is For Practicing,
-   I used: API For Movies,Login and Rigester MongoDB Driver Mongoose, With Node Express BackEnd
+   2I used: API For Movies,Login and Rigester MongoDB Driver Mongoose, With Node Express BackEnd

 <br/>
 <a href="https://github.com/jamaalhassan" rel="nofollow">